 PLEASANTON, Calif., March 30, 2016 — Corporate Visions, Inc., the leading marketing and sales messaging, content and skills training company, announced results of an experiment that casts doubt on traditional sales training and coaching approaches.
 For the experiment, Corporate Visions contracted with Dr. Zakary Tormala, an expert in persuasion and messaging who created the research and conducted the study.
 Separately, Tormala is a social psychologist at the Stanford Graduate School of Business.

-The online experiment, involving more than 300 participants, aimed to measure the persuasive impact of three different sales messaging sequences that varied the presence and timing of insights and diagnostic questions.
+The online experiment, involving more than 300 participants, aimed to measure the persuasive impact of three different sales messaging sequences that varied the presence and timing of selling with insights and diagnostic questions.
 The study found that participants—by a statistically significant margin—were more positively influenced by a message when an insight came beforediagnostic questions instead of after them.

 Specifically, participants were more willing to admit a greater degree of “need” and were more open to possible new solutions.
 Additionally, the experiment found that switching the order and asking diagnostic questions before delivering an insight produced no more persuasive power than just sharing an insight and skipping such questions altogether.